A PROVEN SOLUTION

 STORMWATER MANAGEMENT PROGRAMS WORK WHEN PERMANENTLY FUNDED

-Louisiana is the #1 state in rainfall and has a massive litter problem — together, they cause flooding.
-Proven in other states, stormwater management programs are the clear solution.
+Louisiana is the #1 state in rainfall and has a massive litter problem.
+Together, this causes flooding.
+Proven in other states, permanently funded stormwater management programs help manage and minimize both flooding and litter.

 In 2022, Louisiana became the 42nd state to declare stormwater a utility.
-This “local option” legislation provides a reliable mechanism to permanently fund a stormwater management program in your area to address water quality (litter and water pollution) and water quantity (flooding) issues.
+This “local option” legislation provides a reliable mechanism to communities to permanently fund a stormwater management program to address water quality (litter and water pollution) and water quantity (flooding) issues.

-Permanent funding is critical for bonding capital improvement projects needed to sustain stormwater plans.
+Permanent funding is critical for bonding capital improvement projects and attracting federal grants needed to sustain stormwater managment plans.

 Stormwater Utility Survey Results